Gradient-Free Continual Learning: Introduction

 \section{Introduction}

 Continual learning (CL) presents a fundamental challenge in training neural networks on sequential tasks without experiencing catastrophic forgetting~\cite{french1999catastrophic}.
-Traditionally, the dominant approach in CL has been gradient-based optimization, where updates to the network parameters are performed using stochastic gradient descent (SGD) or its variants~\cite{masana2022class, zhou2023deep}.
-However, a major limitation arises when previous data is no longer accessible, as is often assumed in CL settings~\cite{li2017learning, rypesc2024task, goswami2024fecam, rypesc2023divide, rypesc2024category}.
-In such cases, there is no gradient information available for past data, leading to uncontrolled parameter changes and consequently severe forgetting of previously learned tasks what is depicted in Fig.~\ref{fig:teaser}.
+Most existing CL approaches rely on backpropagation-based optimization, where model parameters are updated via stochastic gradient descent (SGD) or its variants~\cite{masana2022class, zhou2023deep}.
+However, in exemplar-free settings~\cite{li2017learning, petit2023fetril, goswami2024fecam, rypesc2023divide, zhuang2022acil} -where data from previous tasks cannot be stored due to limited memory or privacy concerns - gradients from past tasks are unavailable.
+This leads to uncontrolled parameter drift~\cite{yu2020semantic} and rapid forgetting, especially when tasks are disjoint.

-What if the root cause of forgetting is not the absence of old data, but rather the absence of the gradients for old data?
-If the inability to compute gradients on past tasks is the primary reason for performance degradation in continual learning, then gradient-free optimization methods offer a promising alternative.
-Unlike traditional gradient-based methods, these techniques do not rely on backpropagation through stored data, enabling a fundamentally different mechanisms for preserving past knowledge.

-By shifting focus from data availability to gradient availability, this work opens up new avenues for addressing forgetting in CL.
-We explore the hypothesis that gradient-free optimization methods can provide a robust alternative to conventional gradient-based continual learning approaches.
-We discuss the theoretical underpinnings of such method, analyze their potential advantages and limitations, and present empirical evidence supporting their effectiveness.
-By reconsidering the fundamental cause of forgetting, this work aims to contribute a fresh perspective to the field of continual learning and inspire novel research directions.
+Several prior methods attempt to indirectly mitigate this issue by regularizing parameter updates~\cite{kirkpatrick2017overcoming, zenke2017continual, farajtabar2020orthogonal} or distilling knowledge from previous models~\cite{li2017learning, yu2020semantic, magistri2024elastic}.
+While effective to some extent, these techniques still depend on gradient flow through the model, limiting their ability to optimize for past tasks once their gradients are gone.